bi-labor/es-mssql/exercise2.md

     * Make sure that the page prints out your _NEPTUN_ code.
 If it does not, you have to go back and change it in the `Dockerfile`.

-    * Note that the _Hostname_ showed on the webpage is the _CONTAINER ID_ we saw when listing the running containers in the previous step.
+    * Note that the _Hostname_ shown on the webpage is the _CONTAINER ID_ we saw when listing the running containers in the previous step.

     > :memo: If everything is working, save the `Dockerfile` in `exercise-2\Dockerfile` and copy the _Secret 1_ value in `exercise-2\secret.txt`.